ALUMNI WEEKEND 2015 HIGHLIGHTS

 Mas-Colell to Receive Honorary UChicago Degree

 One of the scholars to be honored at the University of Chicago's 523rd Convocation is Andreu Mas-Colell, professor of economics at Universitat Pompeu Fabra, and current Minister of Economy and Knowledge for Catalonia, Spain.
 Mas-Colell is one of the world's leading economic theorists, known for developing the theory of adaptive learning in games, and for his significant contributions to general equilibrium theory by extending the Arrow-Debreu model to a range of problems in finance, public economics, and industrial organization.
 He is also the lead author of Microeconomic Theory, one of the field's essential texts.
 Professor Hugo Sonnenschein, President Emeritus, Honorary Trustee, and the Adam Smith Distinguished Service Professor in Economics, will present the degree to Mas-Colell on June 13.
 The department will also host an informal presentation with Prof. Mas-Colell, discussing his work with Sergiu Hart (Hebrew University of Jerusalem) on the foundations of game theory and learning on Friday, June 12, from 11-12 in SHFE 112.
 Read full story.

 We are pleased to announce that we have attracted our largest cohort of new Assistant Professors.
-Ufuk Akcigit (Penn), Manasi Deshpande (MIT), Michael Dinerstein (Stanford), Thibaut Lamadon (UCL), Doron Ravid (Princeton), and Lawrence Schmidt (UCSD) will be joining us as Assistant Professors in the Department of Economics and the College.
+Ufuk Akcigit (MIT), Manasi Deshpande (MIT), Michael Dinerstein (Stanford), Thibaut Lamadon (UCL), Doron Ravid (Princeton), and Lawrence Schmidt (UCSD) will be joining us as Assistant Professors in the Department of Economics and the College.
 Read full story.